I have a doctor on board

 Moderate visibility is between 2 and 5 miles.

 n Folkard, in 1906, wrote that “A vessel riding by two or more anchors in different directions is said to be moored.
 A boat’s moorings consist of a strong mooring-chain, the two ends of which are anchored in different directions; a smaller chain, called a bridle, is secured to the mooring-chain . . ., and a buoy is attached to the upper part of the bridle, to mark . . . the spot where the moorings lie.”
-Falconer, in 1815, defined mooring as riding to two anchors, one from each bow; Tripp, writing early in C20, moored with a bower anchor and a kedge from the stern.
+Falconer, in 1815, defined mooring as riding to two anchors, one from each bow.
+He also described mooring chains (see below) and swinging moorings.
+Tripp, writing early in the early 20th Century, moored with a bower anchor and a kedge from the stern.

 The change in the intervening century is that there are many more moorings, and that many more boats may be moored to one mooring-chain between two anchors.
 A row of moorings along a single, long mooring-chain is a trot.

 Above right, Welkin is aground in the mud at West Mersea.
 A mooring chain runs from the right foreground to the middle background; its anchors cannot be seen.
-A row of mooring buoys is attached to the chain: boats, aground, are moored to the buoys.
+A row of mooring buoys is attached by pendant chains to the ground chain: boats, aground, are moored to the buoys.
+Boats may be attached to two buoys, one forward and one aft or to one by the bows on a swinging mooring.
 This is a half-tide mooring.
 Local convention says that these boats do not use anchor balls or lights.

 Boats and ships also moor alongside wharfs.
 The recommended method for placing mooring warps is shown in the diagram.
 There are breast ropes at 2 and 5.
 The springs 1 and 4 prevent the boat surging aft: the springs 3 and 6 prevent her surging forward.